eggohito/origins-kombo/README.md

 Using the <code>origins:if_else</code> action, we can run different actions depending on the result.
 We'll then use the <code>origins:command</code> condition type to modify the said target NBT path, which would store its result which we can then use to compare.
 <br>

 We'll be comparing the value to 0 to check if the command is run successfully or not.
-If the command is ran successfully, we'll be running the <code>origins-kombo:internal/cast_fail</code> function to indicate that the casting for the spell has failed.
-If the command is ran unsuccessfully, we'll run the <code>origins-kombo:internal/cast_success</code> function to indicate that the casting for the spell has succeed, you can also run any kind of action you wish just after running the said function.
+If the command is ran successfully, we'll be running the <code>origins-kombo:internal/cast_fail</code> function to indicate that the casting for the kombo has failed.
+If the command is ran unsuccessfully, we'll run the <code>origins-kombo:internal/cast_success</code> function to indicate that the casting for the kombo has succeed, you can also run any kind of action you wish just after running the said function.
 <br>
 <br>

-Here's an example spell that will run a <code>/tellraw</code> command if one would press the primary ability button 4 times: <br>
+Here's an example kombo that will run a <code>/tellraw</code> command if one would press the primary ability button 4 times: <br>
 (one must press either the primary, or secondary ability buttons beforehand to enable "kombo mode")

 ```json